UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 promoted to a coherent two-sided inverse.
 Thus, for most properties of coherently invertible maps, it suffices to consider the data of a two-sided inverse.
 However, this coherence construction requires us to replace the section homotopy (or retraction homotopy).
-For this reason we also give alternative constructions showing
+For this reason we also give direct constructions showing

 1. The identity map is coherently invertible.